Fort San Pedro (Iloilo): History

-On October 10, 1903, US President Theodore Roosevelt declared it and its adjoining areas as a military reservation.
-In 1936, President Manuel Quezon designated the fort as a Philippine Army Post.
+On October 10, 1903, U.S. President Theodore Roosevelt declared it and its adjoining areas as a military reservation.
+In 1936, Philippine President Manuel L. Quezon designated the fort as a Philippine Army Post.
 When World War II erupted, the Japanese Imperial army seized control and made it into a headquarters.
 In March 1945, combined forces from the United States Navy and Air Force bombed all Japanese installations in Iloilo and pulverized Fort San Pedro.

-Fort San Pedro, once a ruin, is now used as a park for recreation, outdoor dining, and drinking.
+As a ruin, it later served as a park for recreation, outdoor dining, and drinking.

-Since 2015, there have been several proposals to reconstruct Fort San Pedro.
+Since 2015, several proposals have been made to reconstruct Fort San Pedro.
+In 2016, the National Museum of the Philippines (NMP) declared the site an important cultural property and a component of a cultural heritage tourism zone in Iloilo City.
+In October 2024, the NMP signed an agreement to restore and develop Fort San Pedro, with work scheduled to begin in 2025.
+There is also a proposal to transfer roll-on/roll-off (Ro-Ro) operations from both Dumangas and Lapuz to Fort San Pedro, along with plans to expand the area by adding more ramps to accommodate ro-ro vessels.